helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Drag-and-copy

-Hold `Shift` to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures and annotations at the timeline:
+Hold `Shift` to drag-and-copy notes in the piano roll, clips in the pattern roll, key/time signatures, annotations or automation events:

 ![drag-and-copy]

 ### Pen tool

 Also hold `Shift` or any modifier key to change the behavior of the pen tool when adding notes.
-By default, the newly added note is edited in the transpose-and-resize mode.
-Alternatively, it's the drag mode, more familiar:
+By default, the newly added note is edited in transpose-and-resize mode.
+Alternatively, there is the drag mode, which is more familiar:

 ![pen-tool-alt]

+### Fine-tuning dynamics

+Use the pen tool to hand-draw custom ramps in the volume editor panel.
+Control how the ramp curve blends with the original velocities by using the mouse wheel:

+![velocity-panel-hand-drawing]

+In the default edit mode, fine-tune volume of the selected notes: dragging them vertically with no modifier keys will shift the velocities linearly, dragging while holding `Alt` will scale them.

+Holding `Shift` while dragging will shape-shift group's velocities into a sine (when dragging up) or flatten them, reducing dynamic range (when dragging down):

+![velocity-panel-fine-tuning]

+*(the indicator displays the group's lowest and highest MIDI volume)*

+You can also adjust notes volume linearly just by middle-button dragging the note components in the piano roll directly.

 ### UI flags

 A couple of display options are available to provide a visual cue.
-They are toggled either in the navigation panel, or via hotkeys (`G` and `H` by default).
+They can be toggled using the navigation panel or hotkeys (`G` and `H` by default).

-The first one is for displaying the note name guides:
+The first is used for displaying the note name guides:

 ![note-names]

-Another one highlights the in-scale keys of the key signatures that are added to the timeline.
+Another highlights the in-scale keys of the key signatures that have been added to the timeline.
 If you prefer C Major coloring in the piano roll, just turn it off:

 ![scales-highlighting]

 The mini-map mode can be toggled with `B` hotkey, or by clicking at any area except the screen range rectangle.

-When in compact mode, it is stretched to fit all project:
+When in compact mode, the mini-map is stretched to fit all project:

 ![toggle-minimap]

-Tip: when in full mode, the mini-map allows to draw a region to zoom at:
+When in full mode, the mini-map allows you to draw a region to zoom in on:

 ![zoom-to-region]

 ### Chord tool

-By double-clicking on a row in the piano roll, you invoke the chord tool:
+By double-clicking on a row in the piano roll you invoke the chord tool:

 ![chord-tool]

-It picks the current key signature from the timeline to determine what scale and root key to use to generate chords.
+It picks the current key signature from the timeline to determine which scale and root key to use to generate chords.
 Hence the main limitation of this tool: it can only generate chords that are easy to define with in-scale keys.

-It can be dragged around by the center node — kinda helpful if you clicked the wrong row or position.
+It can be dragged around by the center node, which is helpful if you clicked the wrong row or position.

-Since it depends on the harmonic context, it will do nothing when placed on the out-of-scale note (the grey row).
-It might be a good idea to make sure the [scales highlighting](#ui-flags) is enabled to avoid confusion.
+Since it depends on the harmonic context, it will do nothing when placed on an out-of-scale note (darker rows).
+To avoid confusion, make sure the [scales highlighting](#ui-flags) option is enabled.

 #### See also: [piano roll hotkeys](hotkeys.md#piano-roll), [refactoring options](refactoring.md)